atosorigin/grafana-weathermap-panel/docs/EN/appendix/json-links.md

 ## colorMode

-- **colorMode** : "true" if you want to use differents colors for this point. "false" if you want a unique color.
+- **colorMode** : "true" if you want to use different colors for this point. "false" if you want a unique color.

 ```
     "colorMode": true,